YangLinyi/yanglinyi.github.io/_pages/about.md

 My research interests lie at the confluence of Artificial Intelligence (AI) for Finance and Natural Language Processing (NLP), particularly in enhancing the robustness of neural networks against out-of-distribution data and augmenting their causal reasoning capabilities for practical applications.
 Currently, I focus on developing causality-guided approaches within NLP, aiming to foster innovations in the high-stake sectors.

-Should you wish to inquire further about my research, I welcome you to contact me via email.
+Should you wish to inquire further about my research, welcome to contact me via [email](yanglinyi@westlake.edu.cn).

-In addition, I am keen on mentoring and working with highly motivated interns who possess strong programming capabilities.
-If you are interested in collaborating, please do not hesitate to send your CV to my email.
+In addition, I am keen on mentoring and working with highly motivated interns who possess programming capabilities.
+If you are interested in collaborating, please do not hesitate to send your CV to my [email](yanglinyi@westlake.edu.cn).

 # Honors and Awards

 - Outstanding Postdoctoral Representative, 2023.
 - Outstanding Postdoc Researcher, 2022.
-- Outstanding Self-financed Students Abroad (Applicable for Non-CSC PhDs; Only One Type-B Winner in Ireland), 2021.
+- Outstanding Self-financed Students Abroad (Non-CSC PhDs; Only One Type-B Winner in Ireland), 2021.
 - Best Paper Candidate, CCIS, 2018.

 # News
-- 2024-Jan 🔥🔥 Three papers have been accepted to [ICLR 2024](https://iclr.cc/).
+- 2024-Jan 🔥🔥 Three papers have been accepted to [ICLR 2024](https://iclr.cc/) (SuperContext; FastDetect; PandaLM).
 - 2023-Dec One paper has been accepted to [EMNLP 2023](https://2023.emnlp.org/).
 - 2023-Nov Organized ACM TIST Special Issue on Evaluations of Large Language Model with Dr. Jindong Wang and Prof. Qiang Yang.
 - 2023-May 🔥🔥 Four papers have been accepted to [ACL 2023](https://2023.aclweb.org/) (Three co-first author papers and one second-author paper).
 - 2023-Apr Our paper discussing the robustness of ChatGPT has been accepted to [ICLR 2023](https://arxiv.org/abs/2302.12095) Workshop.
 - Area Chair / Senior Programme Committee (SPC): EMNLP-22; IJCAI-23.
-- PC Member/Reviewer: CIKM-20; COLING-20; ACL-21; SIGIR-21; CKIM-21; EMNLP-21; IEEE-Access.
+- PC Member/Reviewer: CIKM-20; SIGIR-21; CKIM-21; EMNLP 2021-2024; ACL 2021-2024; COLING 2022-2024; TASLP; TALLIP; TBD.
 - 2022-Dec: 🎉🎉 I received Outstanding Postdoctoral Fellows from Westlake University and gave a talk as the only postdoctoral representative.
 - 2022-Sep: One paper co-operating with MSRA has been accepted to [NeurIPS 2022](https://arxiv.org/pdf/2208.07204/).
-The first author was my intern at Westlake University.
-Big congrats! (core: A*, CCF: A)
+The first author was my intern at Westlake University. (core: A*, CCF: A)
 - 2022-Aug: Two papers (one first-author paper) have been accepted to [COLING 2022](https://coling2022.org/). (core: A, CCF: B)
 - 2022-Mar: One co-first author long paper has been accepted to [ACL 2022](https://www.2022.aclweb.org/) main conference. (core: A*, CCF: A)
 - 2022-Jan: One first-author long paper has been accepted to [AAAI 2022](https://www.aaai.org/AAAI22Papers/AAAI-4799.YangL.pdf) (15% acceptance rate). (core: A*, CCF: A)